Table of Contents

 - Program Development Grants:

-These grants support the creation and expansion of specific programs or services offered by nonprofit organisations.
+These grants support the creation and expansion of specific programs or services offered by nonprofit organizations.
 Nonprofits can use program development grants to launch new initiatives, enhance existing programs, or address emerging needs within their communities.

 - Capacity Building Grants: